Belumosudil

 Belumosudil, sold under the brand name Rezurock among others, is a medication used for the treatment of chronic graft versus host disease (cGvHD).
 It is in the class of drugs known as serine/threonine kinase inhibitors.
 Specifically, it is an inhibitor of Rho-associated coiled-coil kinase 2 (ROCK2; ROCK-II).
 ROCK2-mediated signaling pathways are major players in pro- and anti-inflammatory immune cell responses.
 A study in cultured human cells demonstrated that the drug also has effects on oxidative phosphorylation, WNT signaling, angiogenesis, and KRAS signaling.

 The most common side effects include infection, tiredness or weakness, nausea, diarrhea, shortness of breath, cough, swelling, bleeding, stomach (abdominal) pain, muscle or bone pain, headache, and high blood pressure.

-Belumosudil was approved for medical use in the United States in July 2021.
-The US Food and Drug Administration considers it to be a first-in-class medication.
+Belumosudil was approved for medical use in the United States in July 2021, The US Food and Drug Administration considers it to be a first-in-class medication. in Australia in November 2021, in Canada in March 2022, and in the European Union in March 2026.

 Medical uses

-Belumosudil is indicated for the treatment of people aged twelve years and older with chronic graft-versus-host disease (chronic GVHD) after failure of at least two prior lines of systemic therapy.
+Belumosudil is indicated for the treatment of people aged twelve years of age and older with chronic graft-versus-host disease (chronic GVHD) after failure of at least two prior lines of systemic therapy.

 Chronic graft-versus-host disease is a complication that can occur after stem cell or bone marrow transplantation in which the transplanted donor cells attack the transplant recipient's body.